Skip to main content

 tip

-For more detailed information about the APIs provided by the AppGuard SDK, please refer to the AppGuard SDK API Reference.
+For more detailed information about the APIs provided by the AppGuard SDK, refer to the AppGuard SDK API Reference.

-AppGuard Swift Interface Description
+AppGuard Swift Interface Explanation

 FilenameDescriptionLanguage

-AppGuard Swift Interface Bridging Application
+Applying the AppGuard Swift Interface Bridging

-• In the [Would you like to configure an Objective-C bridging header?] window, click the [Don't Create] button.
+4. In the [Would you like to configure an Objective-C bridging header?] window, click the [Don't Create] button.

-• Add the path value $(SRCROOT)/MyProject/AppGuard-Bridging-Header.h to the Project > TARGETS:Project Name > Build Settings > Swift Compiler - General > Objective-C Bridging Header item.
+5. Go to Project > TARGETS:ProjectName > Build Settings > Swift Compiler - General > Objective-C Bridging Header, and add the path $(SRCROOT)/MyProject/AppGuard-Bridging-Header.h.

 info

-Essential Application of AppGuard Swift API
+Required AppGuard Swift API Implementation

-Callback Function Introduction
+Callback Function Overview

 AppGuardWarpper.mm